 Prerequisities: A minimum grade of 93% in Photo and recommendation of instructor.
 Available to Grade 12.

 This is an advanced course for highly motivated students who are seriously interested in the study of photography and computer graphics.
 Students will need to work outside the classroom and beyond scheduled periods.
 Group and individual critiques will be done frequently to enable the students to learn to analyze their own work and their peers’ work.
 All students will complete a portfolio of 24-30 works by the end of the year.
 The portfolio is intended to address a very broad interpretation of two-dimensional (2-D) design issues.
 The elements of design (line, shape, illusion of space, illusion of motion, pattern, texture, value and color) are combined with the principles of design (unity, variety, balance, emphasis, rhythm, and proportion/scale) in order to communicate content.
 The final portfolio consists of five original works, twelve images of their concentration, and twelve images of breadth.
 This portfolio will be submitted to the AP College Board in early May for grading.
 Students are responsible for AP test fee.

-Portfolio development is for the advanced student who is interested in creating his or her portfolio.
-Works will be created with emphasis in drawing, color, perspective, and independent exploration of media.
+This course is for the advanced student who is interested in creating his or her portfolio.
+Works will be created with emphasis in advanced observational, drawing, color, perspective, an abstraction process, a concentration, and independent exploration of various mediums and techniques.
 Each work is created with the purpose of becoming a quality piece worthy of a portfolio.
 Four to six quality art works are required each quarter.
-When completed, 12 to 20 works will be included in the student’s final portfolio.
+When completed, sixteen to twenty works will be included in the student’s final portfolio.